 Similar to reports and used for notifying City Council of intentions or actions.

 Official swearing in of individuals to leadership positions at the City of Chicago, including Aldermen and board members.

 To help sort through all of this, we classify all legislation and tag it appropriately.
 If something doesn’t look like a routine piece of legislation, we tag it as Non-Routine to make it easier to discover.

 This website is open source and on GitHub - meaning that anyone can re-use or adapt the code.

-The data from this website comes from the Chicago City Council legislation site, a system built by Granicus using their Legistar Legislative Management Suite.
-The data is managed by the Office of the City Clerk.
-On Councilmatic, each piece of legislation provides a link to its source for reference.
+The data on this website comes from the Chicago City Council legislation site, a system built by Granicus using their Legistar Legislative Management Suite.
+The Office of the City Clerkmanages the data, and on Councilmatic, each piece of legislation provides a link to its source for reference.

 The site was built by DataMade, a civic technology company.
 They build open source technology using open data to empower journalists, researchers, governments and advocacy organizations.